Andrew011002/Bird-or-Truck/README.md

 ```

 ## Running
-Drop your image(s) that you'd like to classify into the images file directory and run the prediction.py file to see the results of your image(s)
+Drop your image(s) that you'd like to classify into the pictures file directory and run the prediction.py file to see the results of your image(s)

 ## Contributing
 If you find bugs or issues in the code, feel free the make a pull request or open an issue.
 You can also email me: andrewholmes011002@gmai.com or tweet at me @AndrewNerdimo